Meet the crew

-Here's a personal look at Chris and the two companions who will share a Volkswagen Beetle-sized Soyuz cabin with him on the way to the world's largest spacecraft.
+Here's a personal look at Chris and the two companions who shared a Volkswagen Beetle-sized Soyuz cabin with him on the way to the world's largest spacecraft.

-During ISS Expedition 35, Chris Hadfield will become the first Canadian to command a space mission (and only the second non-Russian/non-American to be in charge of a large-scale orbital crew.)
+During ISS Expedition 35, Chris Hadfield became the first Canadian to command a space mission (and only the second non-Russian/non-American to be in charge of a large-scale orbital crew.)

-In addition to serving as a real-life 'Captain Kirk', presiding over a mission of scientific exploration, Chris will have a chance to explore one of his other passions.
+In addition to serving as a real-life 'Captain Kirk', presiding over a mission of scientific exploration, Chris had a chance to explore one of his other passions.

-When not on duty, the Sarnia, Ontario native will jam with a Canadian Larivée guitar around the station's 2-metre wide Cupola window assembly, writing music and lyrics inspired by his latest stay in space.
-While in orbit, Chris and Barenaked Ladies lead singer Ed Robertson hope to perform the song that they co-wrote for Music Monday 2013, with Ed in Toronto as Chris soars overhead on the ISS.
+When not on duty, the Sarnia, Ontario native jammed with a Canadian Larivée guitar around the station's 2-metre wide Cupola window assembly, writing music and lyrics inspired by his latest stay in space.
+While in orbit, Chris and Barenaked Ladies lead singer Ed Robertson performed the song that they co-wrote for Music Monday 2013.

 Roman Romanenko grew up with the Russian space program all around him... literally: His father Yury Romanenko flew two missions to the early Salyut space outposts and one of the first missions to the completed Mir space station.